This post lists things to do in December 2023 in New York City, including free, nighttime, and family-friendly activities.

 For hundreds of more ideas, check out our post about free things to do in NYC.

-Many of the activities in other sections of this post are kid-friendly, such as taking our Holiday Lights Tour, going ice skating or seeing a sports events.
+Many of the activities in other sections of this post are kid-friendly, such as taking our Holiday Lights Tour, going to a zoo, or ice skating.